 A Little Library

 Here is a map to find a Little Library in the Tri-Cities.
-Port Coquitlam has several new Little Libraries this year, as a special project of Avenues of Change (Coquitlam River) (West Coast Family Centres)
+Port Coquitlam has several new Little Libraries, as a special project between the Tri-Cities Literacy Committee, Avenues of Change (Coquitlam River) and West Coast Family Centres.

 These local charities: